 Indian Geography / Mineral Resources

-classified as non-metallic fuel minerals and non-metallic non-fuel minerals.
-Minerals are found in the rock crust of the earth.
-Minerals may occur in the
+Mineral resources in India are generally found in the rock crust of the earth.
+Minerals are also found in the cracks, crevices, faults and

 joints of Metamorphic and Igneous rocks.
-Smaller occurrences of minerals are known as Veins and occurrence of larger ones are
+Smaller occurrences of minerals are known as Veins and occurrence of larger ones are known as

-A number of minerals are present in beds or layers of sedimentary rocks, e.g. Coal, Gypsum, Potash, Sodium salts, etc.
+A number of minerals in India are present in the beds or layers of sedimentary rocks, e.g. Coal, Gypsum, Potash, Sodium salts, etc.

 deposits are present in Gujarat, Assam and the western and eastern flanks of the Indian peninsula.

 India has surplus reserves of best quality ferrous metals and is in a position to export these metals but non-ferrous metal reserves

 are few and the quality is also inferior.
 India is dependent on imports for non-ferrous metals.

 Ferrous Metallic Minerals

 - Iron is the backbone of industrialization.
 Rich iron ores make a country industrialized.
 We generally find four types of iron ores namely,

 Hematite, Magnetite, Limonite and Siderite.

-- One fourth of iron ore present in India is in Madhya Pradesh and Chhattisgarh.
+- One fourth of iron ore deposits in India are present in Madhya Pradesh and Chhattisgarh.
 In Chhattisgarh, chief iron ore production areas

 Hematite ore is found in the Bailadila hill ranges in Chattisgarh.
 Iron ore obtained from these mines is exported to South Korea and Japan

 - Maharashtra-Goa iron ore belt includes the state of Goa as well as the Ratnagiri district of Maharashtra.
 Iron ore from this belt is exported through